gsanchit01/WebProjects/README.md

 Clone this repo and start runing

 This Is a web development project.
-In this project we have a basic contact page.
+In this project we have a basic overview of the contact page.